weissenh/COGS/evaluator/Evaluation.md

 - [ ] partial success?

 **Well-formedness.** For each logical form the sentence is either well-formed or not.
-Therefore we can count the samples for which the predicted logical form is well-formed.
+Therefore, we can count the samples for which the predicted logical form is well-formed.
 Well-formedness is determined by our parser which might not be optimal (**todo improve parser**, see `cogs_logical_form.py`).
 Similar to exact match accuracy, we can compute and report the percentage of